-(1) The Ethics Officer must be an active member of the State Bar of Georgia or admitted to the bar in another jurisdiction with eligibility to the State Bar of Georgia through reciprocity or passage of the Georgia bar examination and be in good standing with five years' experience in the practice of law.
-If the Ethics Officer is not an active member of the State Bar of Georgia on the date of hire, they shall seek and obtain admission within eighteen months of hire date.

-(2) The Ethics Officer shall be appointed by a vote of two-thirds of the Governing Board of the Ethics Office for a period of five (5) years, subject to confirmation by a majority of the council and approval by the mayor.
-Removal of the Ethics Officer from office before the expiration of the designated term shall be for cause on a vote of two-thirds of the members of the Governing Board of the Ethics Office.
+- (1) The Ethics Officer must be an active member of the State Bar of Georgia or admitted to the bar in another jurisdiction with eligibility to the State Bar of Georgia through reciprocity or passage of the Georgia bar examination and be in good standing with five years' experience in the practice of law.
+If the Ethics Officer is not an active member of the State Bar of Georgia on the date of hire, they shall seek and obtain admission within eighteen months of hire date. - (2) The Ethics Officer shall be appointed by a vote of two-thirds of the Ethics Board for a period of five (5) years, subject to confirmation by a majority of the council and approval by the mayor.
+Removal of the Ethics Officer from office before the expiration of the designated term shall be for cause on a vote of two-thirds of the members of the Ethics Board.